Comparing SOBR Safe (OTCMKTS:SOBR) & Magnum Opus Acquisition (NYSE:OPA)

 |4.79%

-This is a breakdown of current ratings and target prices for SOBR Safe and Magnum Opus Acquisition, as provided by MarketBeat.
+This is a breakdown of current recommendations for SOBR Safe and Magnum Opus Acquisition, as provided by MarketBeat.

 |Sell Ratings